-Buying a house as a first time buyer can be exhilarating.
-It can also be hard, exhausting, and yet, extremely rewarding.
-As a millennial, knowing that you own the roof over your head gives you a great sense of pride.
-At a certain age, people tend to settle down and make the biggest financial decision of their lives to buy their first home.
-Many younger millennials buying homes need to start venturing out into the housing market.
+Buying a house as a first-time buyer can be exciting.
+It can also be hard and exhausting.
+Owning a home gives most people a great sense of pride.
+At a certain age, people tend to settle down and make the biggest financial decision of their lives when they buy their first home.

-Millennials are dealing with a harsher economy and higher cost of living than the generations before them.
+Millennials are dealing with a harsher economy and higher cost of living than the generations before us.
 Despite that, millennials make up for the largest portion of the new home buyer’s pool.
-Part of it is simply the desire to settle down early, and partly because millennials are, by necessity, becoming more prudent spenders.
+Part of it is simply the desire to settle down at the age we are, and partly because millennials are, by necessity, becoming more prudent spenders.
 They understand that loan money is dead money.
 With the right approach, the amount of money they are paying for rent might go towards paying the mortgage on their own home.

 Table of Contents

 - How to Buy a House as a First Time Buyer (7 Steps)

 - How Millennials Can Buy a House as a First Time Buyer

 How to Buy a House as a First Time Buyer (7 Steps)

 1. Boost Your Credit Score

 Start worrying about your credit score as early as you can.
 If you exclude the student loan, it’s much easier to build a better credit score as a student and part-time worker.
 A good credit score will help you land a good mortgage deal.
 Younger millennials considering buying homes might not be making a lot of money at the current stage of their career.
 If you combine that with a bad credit score, your options will be severely limited.